cielziyun/CODEWORDs/SKO/WEEK 9/readme.md

 <img width="700" alt="Screen Shot 2020-10-12 at 9 55 28 AM" src="https://user-images.githubusercontent.com/68975607/95698449-8e6a4180-0c74-11eb-86df-4904b5cc1286.png">

 ## REFLECTION
-I tried to combine multiple sketches, and wanted to use different effects for each sketch.
-At last, I decided to focus on the texts, using texts array to display words clearly.
-I wanted to use texts to create a backgroud as well.
+I tried to combine multiple sketches and wanted to use different effects for each sketch.
+At last, I decided to focus on the texts itself, using texts array to display words clearly.
+I'll keep experiment with using texts to create a more engaging background.